illya13/RL/_posts/2020-05-03-install-kubeflow-on-single-node-kubernetes-v1.18.2.md

 Note.
 I'm observing deployment issues with `ml-pipeline-viewer-controller`.

 ## Kubeflow Dashboard
-In our case the setup is based on [Istio gateway](https://istio.io/docs/reference/config/networking/gateway/)

-Get access to Kubeflow via kubectl and port-forwarding as follows:
+In our case the setup is based on [Istio gateway](https://istio.io/docs/reference/config/networking/gateway/).
+So get access to Kubeflow UI let's use port-forwarding as follows:
 ```bash
 > kubectl port-forward --address='0.0.0.0' -n istio-system service/istio-ingressgateway 8080:80
 ```